Library Funding Vote

 How do people use Wood Library?

-Wood Library remains relevant in a digital age by offering resources and programs that contribute to our community’s well-being.
-People engage with Wood Library in new ways all the time.
+Wood Library remains relevant in a digital age by offering services and programs that contribute to our community’s well-being.
 Digital content and resources are available to anyone with a library card.
-Housebound persons can get books delivered by mail.
-Firesticks, hotspots, fishing poles, museum passes, and outdoor games offer patrons respite and fun at home and elsewhere.
-Staff provide tech support and other library services at area nursing homes and community sites such as Gleaners Kitchen in Canandaigua.
+Firesticks, hotspots, fishing poles, museum passes, and games offer patrons respite and fun at home and elsewhere.
+Staff provide tech support at local adult living facilities and storytimes at area childcare programs.
 Library spaces accommodate large and small group discussion, study, experiential learning, and play.

 How do I vote?